ebacja21/SE_Project_Phase1_Team5/README.md

 Julian Rapo - Database Administrator
 Klevis Kosiqi- Legal/Compliance Officer

-Problem Identification :
+# Problem Identification :
 The hotel website project aims to address the issue of accurately calculating booking fees across various platforms such as Booking.com and Airbnb.
 Unlike these platforms where users are typically charged additional fees, the proposed website will not apply any fees to bookings.
 This eliminates the need for users to navigate through fee structures and ensures transparency in pricing.
 By providing a fee-free booking experience, the website seeks to streamline the reservation process and enhance customer satisfaction.

-Solution Proposal :
+# Solution Proposal :
 Make the hotel website simple: no extra fees for bookings, use computers to calculate costs automatically, connect to safe ways to pay online, show customers exactly what they’re paying for, change prices based on how many people want to book, and look at data to see how things are going.

-Project Scope :
+# Project Scope :
  The hotel website project aims to develop a user-friendly booking system that eliminates additional fees for reservations.
 It will include features such as automated fee calculation based on factors like stay duration and room type, integration with secure payment gateways, transparent display of costs, dynamic pricing management to adjust rates according to demand, and data analytics tools for tracking booking trends.
 The project will also involve designing an intuitive interface, rigorous testing to ensure functionality and security, and ongoing maintenance post-deployment.

-Project Aim :
+# Project Aim :
 The website will  develop a user-friendly website for hotel reservations that provides an intuitive booking experience for guests.
-Deadline :
-Submission deadline for Phase 1 : 04.03.2024, 23:59 hours.

-SE_Project_Phase2_Team5
+# SE_Project_Phase2_Team5
 Phase II: User Requirements and Application Specifications Submission Deadline: 18.03.2024, 23:59

-Chosen Development Model: Agile We've chosen to follow the Agile development model for our hotel booking website project, especially since we're using the Wix platform.
+# Chosen Development Model:
+Agile We've chosen to follow the Agile development model for our hotel booking website project, especially since we're using the Wix platform.
 Agile is like having a flexible approach that fits well with Wix's easy-to-use tools.
 It allows us to make changes and improvements to our website iteratively, which means we can adjust things as we learn more about what our users need.
 One of the key reasons for choosing Agile is its flexibility and adaptability to changes in project requirements.
 With Agile, we can respond quickly to new ideas, feedback from users, or changes in the market without disrupting the entire development process.
 This ensures that our website remains dynamic and responsive, meeting the evolving needs of our users and staying competitive in the online booking industry.

-User Requirements:
+# User Requirements:
-a.
+# a.
 Stakeholders:
 End-users: These are the guests who will use the hotel booking website created using Wix to make reservations and manage their bookings.
 They want a user-friendly interface, accurate information about the hotel, an easy booking process, secure payment options, and responsive customer support.
 Hotel Management (Client): This includes the hotel owners or managers who use the Wix platform to list their property on the website.
 They are responsible for providing detailed hotel information, managing room availability, setting pricing and policies, and handling booking inquiries.
 Developers (Enea Bacja): As the Frontend Developer using Wix's drag-and-drop tools, Enea Bacja focuses on creating a visually appealing and intuitive user interface for the hotel booking website.
 This includes designing layouts, navigation menus, booking forms, and ensuring mobile responsiveness.
 As the Backend Developer, Enea Bacja leverages Wix's backend functionalities to integrate databases, handle user data securely, and implement features such as payment gateways and booking management systems.